Having a side job can provide you with a wonderful surplus to your income.

 8. Driver Positions

 You’ll often find an array of personal driver positions on sites like Craigslist.
-Unfortunately, unless you’re actually driving for a company like Lyft or Uber, you’ll probably find that these jobs aren’t what they seem either.
+Unfortunately, unless you’re actually driving with a company like Uber, you’ll probably find that these jobs aren’t what they seem either.

 Postings for drivers usually ask you to chauffer the poster or someone else around, but can make payment quite confusing.
 They’ll send you a check (fake of course) have you deposit it, withdraw it, keep so much and send the rest back.
 Unfortunately, since it’s a fake check that means you’re actually giving them your hard-earned money instead.